Determining Dark Matter-Electron Scattering Rates from the Dielectric Function: Conventional superconductors

 \section{Conventional superconductors}

 Ref.~\cite{Hochberg:2015pha} first proposed using superconducting metals such as aluminum (Al) as targets for DM--electron scattering.
-The large density of states at the Fermi surface of metals enhances the scattering rate and allows for ultra-low thresholds, while the gapped superconducting state is required to suppress noise and allows long-lived excitations which can be detected.
-It was soon pointed out in Ref.~\cite{Hochberg:2015fth} that long-range Coulomb forces among electrons near the Fermi surface would screen DM interactions if mediated by a kinetically mixed dark photon.
-This effect was incorporated by effectively multiplying the free-particle matrix element by $1/|\epsilon(\bb q,\omega)|^2$, where $\epsilon$ was taken to be the dielectric function $\epsilon_{\mathrm{RPA}}$ of a free electron gas (FEG) in the random phase approximation (RPA) at zero temperature (see SM).
-For scattering at energies $\omega$ well above the gap $2\Delta$, finite-temperature effects are expected to be negligible, since by construction~$T \ll 2\Delta$.
+Ref.~\cite{Hochberg:2015fth} soon pointed out that long-range Coulomb forces among electrons would screen DM interactions if mediated by a kinetically-mixed dark photon.
+This effect was incorporated by multiplying the free-particle matrix element by $1/|\epsilon_{\mathrm{RPA}}(\bb q,\omega)|^2$, where $\epsilon_{\mathrm{RPA}}$ is the dielectric function of a free electron gas (FEG) in the random phase approximation (RPA) at zero temperature.

 Even within RPA, our formalism identifies two important corrections to the DM interaction rate from Ref.~\cite{Hochberg:2015fth}.
-First, \emph{all} interactions coupling to electron density are screened, including a light scalar mediator and a non-kinetically mixed vector mediator.
+First, \emph{all} interactions coupling to electron density are screened, including a light scalar mediator and a non-kinetically-mixed vector mediator.
 This unifies the reach for all models considered in Ref.~\cite{Hochberg:2015fth}.
 Second, the analytic structure of the loss function imposed by causality implies a particular choice of branch cut in $\epsilon_{\mathrm{RPA}}$ differing from that used in Ref.~\cite{Hochberg:2015fth} (see SM for details).

-The second correction in particular improves the projected sensitivity of conventional superconductor detectors to DM scattering through a light mediator by several orders of magnitude at low masses.
+The latter correction improves the projected sensitivity of conventional superconductor detectors to DM scattering through a light mediator by several orders of magnitude at low masses.
 We can understand this by examining $\epsilon_{\mathrm{RPA}}$ in the kinematic regime $q \ll k_F$, $\omega \ll q v_F$ relevant for sub-MeV DM scattering near the Fermi surface, where $k_F$ is the Fermi momentum and $v_F$ is the Fermi velocity, respectively \SI{3.5}{\keV} and $6.8\times10^{-3}$ in Al. The result is~\cite{dressel2002electrodynamics}